kutaslab/fitgrid/docs/source/why_fitgrid.rst

-activity related to external stimulation and internal mental events could be measured at the surface of the scalp as tiny time-varying electrical potential waveforms on the order of tens of microvolts peak-to-peak, the human electroencephalogram (EEG).
+activity related to external stimulation and internal mental events could be measured at the surface of the scalp as tiny time-varying electrical potential waveforms on the order of tens of microvolts peak-to-peak, the human electroencephalogram (EEG) [Berger1930]_.
 In the early 1950s Dawson presented a demonstration that even tinier brain responses to external stimulation that were too small to be seen by the naked eye in the EEG could, however, be observed by repeating the stimulation multiple times, aligning fixed-length segments ("epochs") of the EEG recordings to the onset of the stimulus and summing the recordings together at each time-point ([Dawson1951]_, [Dawson1954]_).
 The idea of aggregating several noisy measurements so the pluses and minuses of random variation cancel to yield a better estimate the "true" value of the sum or mean was already well-known.
 The conceptual breakthrough for EEG data analysis that Dawson credited to Hunt was to sweep the familiar noise-reduction trick along the time-aligned EEG epochs to supress larger variation in the EEG (noise) and reveal the time course of the much smaller brain response (signal) to the stimulation, a waveform on the order of microvolts peak-to-peak.
 Laboratory experiments in subsequent decades found that the Hunt-Dawson aggregation procedure could reveal a variety systematic brain responses before, during, and after sensory stimulation, motor responses, and internal mental events.
 With the advance of computer hardware and software, oscilloscopic sweep averagers were replaced by analog-to-digital conversion and sum-and-divide averaging in software on general purpose computers.
 Since the 1970s, this discrete time series average event-related brain potential (ERP) has been a cornerstone of experimental EEG research on human sensation, perception, and cognition.
 For a compendium see the Oxford Handbook of Event-related Potentials, [LucKap2011]_.

 ===============
 regression ERPs
 ===============

-In 2015 Smith and Kutas published a seminal paper ([SmiKut15]_) noting that the average of a set of values, :math:`y`, is identical to the estimated constant, :math:`\hat{\beta}_{0}` for the linear model
+In 2015 Smith and Kutas published a seminal paper ([SmiKut2015]_) noting that the average of a set of values, :math:`y`, is identical to the estimated constant, :math:`\hat{\beta}_{0}` for the linear model